-§ 1901A.
-The Interstate Nurse Licensure Compact.
+§ 1901A Nurse Multistate Licensure Compact.

-(a) The party states find that:
+(a) The party states find the following:

-(1) The health and safety of the public are affected by the degree of compliance with and the effectiveness of enforcement activities related to state nurse licensure laws;
+(1) The health and safety of the public are affected by the degree of compliance with and the effectiveness of enforcement activities related to state nurse licensure laws.

-(2) Violations of nurse licensure and other laws regulating the practice of nursing may result in injury or harm to the public;
+(2) Violations of nurse licensure and other laws regulating the practice of nursing may result in injury or harm to the public.

-(3) The expanded mobility of nurses and the use of advanced communication technologies as part of our nation's healthcare delivery system require greater coordination and cooperation among states in the areas of nurse licensure and regulation;
+(3) The expanded mobility of nurses and the use of advanced communication technologies as part of our nation's health-care delivery system require greater coordination and cooperation among states in the areas of nurse licensure and regulation.

-(1) Facilitate the states' responsibility to protect the public's health and safety;
+(1) Facilitate the states' responsibility to protect the public's health and safety.

-(2) Ensure and encourage the cooperation of party states in the areas of nurse licensure and regulation;
+(2) Ensure and encourage the cooperation of party states in the areas of nurse licensure and regulation.

-(3) Facilitate the exchange of information between party states in the areas of nurse regulation, investigation, and adverse actions;
+(3) Facilitate the exchange of information between party states in the areas of nurse regulation, investigation, and adverse actions.

 (5) Invest all party states with the authority to hold a nurse accountable for meeting all state practice laws in the state in which the patient is located at the time care is rendered through the mutual recognition of party state licenses.